endor/kettu/README.md

 kettu osaa monta asiaa.

 ## Thanks
-* Kriesse for the elegant design.
+* kriesse for the elegant design.
 * kjg for all the work on the transmission web client and help.
 * lenalena for introducing proper jspec testing to this project.
+* kastigar for adding predefined locations.
 * currency.io for their easy way of adding the app to the homescreen.